 As we continue to benefit from sophisticated word processing programs that facilitate fonts or line spacing and classier page layout applications that promote easy line leading, kerning, and tracking, we tend to overlook times from the past when type was set by hand.
 It was from 19th century onwards that new typesetting methods were introduced and with every technological development, speedier typesetting processes were brought into practice.

-Let’s take a tour through the history of typesetting, which would allow us to get a
+Let’s take a tour through the history of typesetting, which would allow us to get an idea about the typesetting guide and the history typography:

 Back then, there was a predominant use of letterpresses, also referred to as platen presses, to create business cards.
 After this, there was the introduction of the California Job Case that allowed for a quick way to hand set the type.
 It was in China that movable type blocks were invented and made from wood and it was Johannes Gutenberg who developed the first printing press.
 Till then, type was set by hand and implemented through letterpresses.